 Staying in:

 When the journey matters just as much as the destination, jump aboard the TranzAlpine train.
 This scenic spectacular – the start of your tour of the South Island of New Zealand – takes you through tunnels and over viaducts, with panoramic views of snow-capped peaks, icy rivers, beech forests, gorges and river valleys along the way.
-Arriving in Hokitika, your outlook is all pounamu (native greenstone or jade).
-In Māori tradition, it’s bad luck to buy this sacred stone for yourself; flutter your eyelids at the one you love.
-Around the corner is Franz Josef Glacier/Ka Roimata o Hine Hukatere, compact of snow and ice that shimmers like a gem.
+Visit the small town of Hokitika, the heritage and cultural centre of the West Coast well-known for its jade.
+Around the corner is the town of Franz Josef, gateway to Franz Josef Glacier/Ka Roimata o Hine Hukatere, compact of snow and ice that shimmers like a gem.
 Get some perspective on an optional Franz Josef Glacier/Ka Roimata o Hine Hukatere flight tour over this natural wonder – if the weather behaves, you may even get to land on it.
 Now that’s cool.

 Staying in: